|

 ANTUAN:

-English variant of French Antoine,
+English variant spelling of French Antoine,

 possibly meaning "invaluable."